Amitsharma-28/RFM-Customer-Segmentation-and-Retention-Analysis/README.md

 ## 🧮 Methodology

 Customers were scored across three RFM dimensions on a scale of **1–5**, producing a combined score out of 15.
 Scores were assigned using `PERCENTILE.INC`, and customers were grouped into five segments using `IFS` logic based on their total RFM score.

+> All Excel formulas used for the analysis can be found [here](https://docs.google.com/document/d/11wYtmhPXSS-ClJ5QhHnWWfoReHPZVQd5/edit?usp=sharing&ouid=102165638531054537510&rtpof=true&sd=true).

 | Dimension | Description |
 |---|---|
 | **Recency (R)** | How recently the customer made a purchase |